 What happens during a uterine fibroid embolization?

-You may have uterine fibroid embolization as an outpatient or may need to stay overnight
+You may have uterine fibroid embolization as an outpatient, or you may need to stay

-in a hospital.
-The way the test is done may vary depending on your condition and your
+overnight in a hospital.
+The way the test is done may vary depending on your condition

 Generally, a uterine fibroid embolization follows this process: